 Barry Silbert, Charles Hoskinson and their associated companies are committed to the success of Ethereum Classic.
 They are developing the tools and interest that are required for the successful adoption of any cryptoasset, and Ethereum Classic is a significant beneficiary of their hard work.

 One of the key factors to consider when looking to invest in any cryptocurrency is the monetary policy which belies it.
 In 2017, the ecosystem agreed on a change to the issuance scheme which will reduce miner rewards by 20% every 5,000,000th block – starting from block 5,000,000.
 Such a scheme is expected to fix the supply of Ethereum Classic at roughly 210M – 230M coins.
-This is not too dissimilar to Ethereum, where the difficulty bomb and move to a proof of stake algorithm is expected to fix supply at roughly 100M tokens.
-Many investors have steered clear of Ethereum and Ethereum Classic due to its perceived inflation, however the idea that these two blockchains will have a perpetually increasing token supply is a falsehood.
+This is not too dissimilar to Ethereum, where the difficulty bomb and move to a proof of stake algorithm is expected to fix supply at roughly 120M tokens.
+Many investors have steered clear of Ethereum and Ethereum Classic due to their perceived inflation, however as noted above, the idea that these two blockchains will have a perpetually increasing token supply is a falsehood.

 As mentioned, the incompatible nature between Ethereum and Ethereum Classic means that an Ethereum wallet cannot receive Ethereum Classic tokens.
 It is important that users looking to purchase Ethereum Classic do so through a specified ETC wallet.
 There are several of these wallets available to users today, including Classic Ether Wallet which runs through open source code and is widely regarded as one of the most secure ways to store ETC. Other Ethereum Classic wallets are available including Jaxx.io.